poudel-bibek/poudel-bibek.github.io/README.md

 Hi, I am Bibek Poudel
 <br>
 Third year PhD student at the University of Memphis.
+I work on the intersection of Intelligent Transportation Systems and Reinforcement Learning with [Dr. Weizi Li](https://weizi-li.github.io/) at the [STARS LAB <i>coming soon</i>]().
+It's an exciting time to be working towards full autonomy in transport which is expected to take place near 2050.
+If you want to take a look at my resume please find it [here <i> coming soon </i>]().

 <!-- <p align="center">
   <em>Figure 1: Visual inspection of the dataset</em>